-The DAMSAT project is currently at the approximate mid implementation point, and to date had progressed mainly to plan, although some issues have been encountered and lessons learnt.
-However the project is on track overall to deliver the impact it set out to achieve.
-The development of DAMSAT has largely benefitted from the continuous engagement with stakeholders in-country that steered the updating process and the development of the different versions of the system.
+The DAMSAT project achieved most of the outputs expected except the ones related to implementation of in-situ equipment in three sites due to COVID-19 impacts.
+The development of DAMSAT largely benefitted from the continuous engagement with stakeholders in-country that steered the updating process and the development of the different versions of the system.